swiftlang/swift-evolution/proposals/0366-move-function.md

 Swift-evolution pitch thread: [https://forums.swift.org/t/pitch-move-function-use-after-move-diagnostic](https://forums.swift.org/t/pitch-move-function-use-after-move-diagnostic)

-## Proposed solution: Move Function + "Use After Move" Diagnostic
+## Proposed solution: Move Operation + "Use After Move" Diagnostic

-That is where the `move` function comes into play.
-The `move` function consumes a **movable binding**, which is either an unescaped local `let`, unescaped local `var`, or function argument, with no property wrappers or get/set/read/modify/etc. accessors applied.
+That is where the `move` operation comes into play. `move` consumes a **movable binding**, which is either an unescaped local `let`, unescaped local `var`, or function argument, with no property wrappers or get/set/read/modify/etc. accessors applied.
 It then